SoK: A Framework for Unifying At-Risk User Research

-Because these threats emerge at a societal level, this type of harassment can be subtle or even unintentional.
-For example, marginalized racial and ethnic groups have reported experiencing widespread microaggressions pertaining to their race, via their interpersonal interactions with others on- and offline~\cite{to2020they}.
-Given the prevalence of this threat, some populations may be reluctant to fully participate online due to the risk of revealing a stigmatized characteristic~\cite{obada2020towards, andalibi2016understanding, freed2018stalker, freed2018stalker, barwulor2021disadvantaged, schmitt2018participatory, warner2018privacy, warner2020evaluating}.
+Harassment experienced by \marginalized populations can be subtle or even unintentional.
+For example, in To et al.~\cite{to2020they}, people in marginalized racial and ethnic groups have reported experiencing widespread microaggressions pertaining to their race, via their interpersonal interactions with others on- and offline.
+Given the prevalence of this threat, some populations may be reluctant to fully participate online due to the risk of revealing a \marginalized characteristic~\cite{obada2020towards, andalibi2016understanding, freed2018stalker, freed2018stalker, barwulor2021disadvantaged, schmitt2018participatory, warner2018privacy, warner2020evaluating}.

-Given that this factor is associated with stigmatized information, attackers may also coerce \users by threatening to leak information that could be harmful.
+Given that this factor can be associated with stigmatized information, attackers may also coerce \users by threatening to leak information that could be harmful.
 This can lead to reputation damage~\cite{warner2018privacy, vashistha2019threats} or sexual violence~\cite{guberek2018keeping, sambasivan2019they}.
-For example, attackers may threaten to ``out'' transgender individuals~\cite{lerner2020privacy} or, in conservative regions, may threaten to leak chat logs between a man and a woman to damage the woman's reputation~\cite{vashistha2019threats, sambasivan2019they}.
+For example, attackers may threaten to ``out'' transgender individuals~\cite{lerner2020privacy} or in conservative regions, may threaten to leak chat logs between a man and a woman to damage the woman's reputation~\cite{vashistha2019threats, sambasivan2019they}.
 Algorithmic bias may also create or exacerbate \spasadj risks in this space.
 For example, automated gender recognition systems may misgender transgender people~\cite{hamidi2018gender}.

-\paragraph{Social expectations and norms} Social expectations and norms can particularly restrict options for members of an \group, leading to increased \spasadj threats when there is a mismatch between the expectations of technology creators and the lived experiences of that population.
+\paragraph{\postsubmission{\Socialnorms}} \Socialnorms are informal rules that govern behavior in society.
+Some norms can particularly restrict options for members of an \group, leading to increased \spasadj risks when there is a mismatch between the expectations of technology creators and the lived experiences of that population.

-For example, technology design may assume that devices and accounts are personal and private.
+For example, technology creators may assume that devices and accounts are personal and private.
 However, device-sharing norms mean that this assumption may not hold for a variety of \groups, limiting the privacy protections afforded by private personal devices and accounts.
-For example, Sambasivan et al. found that women in South Asia were expected to share devices or accounts with family members~\cite{sambasivan2018privacy}.
-Similar device sharing norms were also observed among rural women in Greenland~\cite{wendt2020civic}.
+For example, Sambasivan et al. \postsubmission{and Ahmed et al.} found that women in South Asia were expected to share devices or accounts with family members~\cite{sambasivan2018privacy,ahmed2017digital}.
+Similar device sharing norms were also found among rural women in Greenland~\cite{wendt2020civic}.